Mrs Dyde & Miss Baggaley's Class 2024 - 2025

 Learning journey.jpg

 Guided reading will continue as before, in small groups, which is where we will explore and develop different reading skills, answering a range of questions.
-The children, when not in Guided reading, will have the opportunity to read their own book or read short articles on which they can complete a quiz.
+When the children are not reading in a group, they have time to read their book and then complete a quiz.
 We will also be having a range of non-fiction books, based on our topics, which the children can read.

 Maths - Each day, our Maths lessons begin with a focus on improving our fluency in arithmetic and times tables knowledge.

 This week, we continue following MNP.
-We are now moving on to adding and subtracting decimals.
+We are now moving on to looking at co-ordinates, plotting points and completing translations of shape as well as reflections.

 Science - This half term we focus on Animals, including Humans and our life cycle.
-We begin by looking at the development of different animals and gestation periods.
+We being by looking at the different life cycles of animals in the categories, such as amphibians or insects or mammals.
+We are so excited to see out caterpillars making their chrysallis.
+We wait for them now to turn into butterflies.

 Music - This term we have a fantastic opportunity, making use of Love Music Trust, where the children will be learning to play a brass instrument - free of charge.
-This will hopefully culminate in a short performance for you all.
-We are also going to be working on our Y5/6 production and our choice of song for the Music Festival - a fantastic afternoon of music.
+Their brass performance will be held in the school hall.
+Date is set as Monday 7th July 9:30am

 ICT - This half term we continue with our coding, investigating and programming Crumbles using different software and also explore the world of Microbits.

-RE - This half term we will be exploring how laws are created and how leaders are chosen due to their characteristics.
+RE - This half term we will be exploring how some places are clearly significant to those who are followers and believers of different faiths.

 French - This half term we will be exploring phrases used to describe space and the planets.